mbesta/probgraph-public/README.md

 ### Reproducing the results on intersection estimator accuracy: #

-Run the following code to reproduce our accuracy study for the interesection estimator:
+Run the following commands to reproduce our accuracy study for the interesection estimator:

 `cd src/src`